tiandavis/tiandavis.com/resume/index.md

 <br>

 ### Open Source Contributions (OSS)

+While working through the BrowZine Discovery Service Adapters deployment strategy, we realized we'd want to make the TTL for each adapter configurable.

+We were already using a library called deploy-web-to-s3 to deploy the adapters to S3, but the library didn't expose a method to make the S3 Cache-Control header configurable.
+So went ahead and created a PR to expose the Cache-Control header using an environment variable called AWS_CACHE_CONTROL.

+<blockquote class="embedly-card" data-card-key="db853905f7da46498006d870b8bcb67c" data-card-controls="0"><h4><a href="https://github.com/revisohq/deploy-web-to-s3/pull/6">revisohq/deploy-web-to-s3</a></h4><p>A tool for easily recursively uploading a directory with client-side files to S3</p></blockquote>

 During an ember-cli upgrade for BrowZine, found a critical bug in a major ember addon called ember-component-css.
 Analyzed the bug and submitted a PR to fix the same.
 We found the root cause to be in a dependency of ember-component-css called ember-cli-saas, but this PR helped folks make progress until we could get a fix upstream.